-- The structure of the teaching sequence, ensures that children know how to be successful in their independent work.
-Guided practice can also provide further preparation for children to be able to apply the skills, knowledge and strategies taught. - Common misconceptions are addressed within the teaching sequence and key understanding within each 'small step' is reviewed and checked by the teacher and adults within the class through 'live' marking which helps to address misconceptions and areas for 'keep up' sessions (pre and post teaching) before progression to further depth. - At the end of the lesson, the children may review their work/ Self and peer assessment are used by the school's 'Marking and Feedback Policy' or it will be marked by an adult with misconceptions addressed, deeper thinking tasks given or checked for understanding.
-Not all work will include a deeper thinking task. - Opportunities for additional practice, ('keep up' sessions) as well as responding to marking sessions are provided by the teacher, as appropriate, with a focus on promoting and achieving a growth mindset within the subject and an ethos of 'It is alright to be wrong' is a key mantra for children and teachers when learning Mathematical content. - Formative Assessment: Short term assessment is a feature of each lesson.
+The structure of the teaching sequence, ensures that children know how to be successful in their independent work.
+Guided practice can also provide further preparation for children to be able to apply the skills, knowledge and strategies taught.

+Common misconceptions are addressed within the teaching sequence and key understanding within each 'small step' is reviewed and checked by the teacher and adults within the class through 'live' marking which helps to address misconceptions and areas for 'keep up' sessions (pre and post teaching) before progression to further depth.

+At the end of the lesson, the children may review their work.
+Self and peer assessment are used by the school's 'Marking and Feedback Policy' or it will be marked by an adult with misconceptions addressed, deeper thinking tasks given (if appropriate) or checked for understanding.
+Not all work will include a deeper thinking task.
+Children, in Key Stage 2, are also encouraged to assess their own understanding and level of need.
+This is then addressed by the adults within the class on a timely basis.
+Opportunities for additional practice, ('keep up' sessions) as well as responding to marking sessions are provided by the teacher, as appropriate, with a focus on promoting and achieving a growth mindset within the subject and an ethos of 'It is alright to be wrong' is a key mantra for children and teachers when learning Mathematical content.

+Formative Assessment: Short term assessment is a feature of each lesson.
 Observations and careful questioning enable teachers to adjust lessons and brief other adults in the class.
-The lesson structure is designed to support this process and during, as well as, at the end of each lesson misconceptions can be addressed. - At the end of each blocked unit of work, the children complete the aligned White Rose Maths 'End of Unit Assessment'.
+The lesson structure is designed to support this process and during, as well as, at the end of each lesson misconceptions can be addressed.

+At the end of each blocked unit of work, the children may complete the aligned White Rose Maths 'End of Block Assessment'.
 The outcome of this is used by the teacher to ensure that any identified gaps in understanding can be addressed.
-This informs dialogue with parents and carers during parent's evenings, as well as the judgements made at the end of the term as to the extent that each child has demonstrated mastery of each objective. - Summative Assessment: Teachers administer a termly NFER Maths Test which is in line with other members of the Multi-Academy Trust (Horizon MAT) This consists of an arithmetic paper and reasoning and problem-solving paper which links to the coverage for that term as well as aspects of the curriculum still to be taught and previous learning.
+This informs dialogue with parents and carers during parent's evenings, as well as the judgements made at the end of the term as to the extent that each child has demonstrated mastery of each objective.

+Summative Assessment: Teachers administer a termly NFER Maths Test which is in line with other members of the Multi-Academy Trust (Horizon MAT).
+This consists of an arithmetic paper and reasoning and problem-solving paper which links to the coverage for that term as well as aspects of the curriculum still to be taught and previous learning.
 The results of these papers are used to identify children's ongoing target areas, which are communicated to the children, as well as to parents and carers at Parents Evening.
-They are also used alongside the end of unit assessments and outcomes of work, to inform the whole school tracking of attainment and progress for each child in line with each objective. - Assessment data in Maths is reviewed throughout the year as an ongoing teacher assessment tool as well as at termly Pupil Progress Meetings where key children are discussed and provision is discussed to support their learning further.
-These meetings and assessments help to inform interventions and ensure that provision remains well-informed to enable optimum progress and achievement. - End of year data is used to measure the extent to which attainment gaps for individuals and identified groups of learners are being closed.
+They are also used alongside the end of unit assessments and outcomes of work, to inform the whole school tracking of attainment and progress for each child in line with each objective.

+Assessment data in Maths is reviewed throughout the year as an ongoing teacher assessment tool as well as at termly Pupil Progress Meetings where key children are discussed and provision is discussed to support their learning further.
+These meetings and assessments help to inform interventions and ensure that provision remains well-informed to enable optimum progress and achievement.

+End of year data is used to measure the extent to which attainment gaps for individuals and identified groups of learners are being closed.
 This data is used to inform whole school and subject development priorities for the next school year.